 The temple complex lies in ruin and feels like it is hiding in the jungle.
 Over the years the jungle and vegetation have claimed back the temples.

-We entered via the East Entrance which correlates to a rainbow connection, universe to heaven, the beginning of the sun and the beginning of life.
+We entered via the East Entrance which correlates to a rainbow connection, the universe to heaven, the beginning of the sun and the beginning of life.
 The East Entrance is where the King would enter the complex.

 Tourists can enter via the South Gate.
 The West Gate is where they would bring out people to be cremated or buried.